-Make sure you take note of the times per day your baby feeds, hours of day when he cries the most, and how often and how much he is vomiting.
+Make sure you take note of the times per day your baby feeds, hours of the day when they cry the most, and how often and how much they’re vomiting.
 This information will be important for your doctor.

-Overall, if you think your baby suffers from reflux or not, you should try to avoid the following as much as you can:
+Overall, if your baby suffers from reflux or not, you should try to avoid the following as much as you can:

-- Diapers or clothes that are tight around the abdomen
+- Putting diapers or clothes that are tight around the abdomen.

-- Distractions like TV shows, DVDs or toys – make sure your baby is relaxed and doesn’t get overly excited at mealtimes
+- Use distractions like TV shows, DVDs, or toys –make sure your baby is relaxed and doesn’t get overly excited at mealtimes.

-Although you shouldn’t be alarmed if your baby vomits occasionally after feeds, you should speak to your doctor if your baby:
+Although you shouldn’t be alarmed if your baby vomits occasionally after feeds, some signs of reflux in babies that you should mention to your doctor are:

-- Is irritable during or after feeds, crying and arching his back.
+- Your little one is irritable during or after feeds, cries a lot, and arches their back.